-Publication of the articles in peer review journal is an important model which based on the standard publication ethics for all parties involved in the publication like author, journal editor, peer reviewer, and publisher.
+Publication of the articles in the peer review journal is an important model based on the standard publication ethics for all parties involved in the publication like author, journal editor, peer reviewer, and publisher.

 Editors and/or reviewers have fully responsible for deciding that an article submitted will be published or not.
-It refers to the editorial board policy of the journal which is restricted on legal provisions, such as defamation, copyright infringement, and plagiarism.
+It refers to the editorial board policy of the journal which is restricted to legal provisions, such as defamation, copyright infringement, and plagiarism.

 Principles of Justice

 The editors evaluate the content of articles based on their intellectual capacity regardless of race, gender, sexual orientation, religious beliefs, ethnic origin, nationality, or political philosophy of the authors.

 The editors and editorial staff are forbidden to disclose any information about the manuscript to anyone instead of the author, reviewers, other editorial advisers, and the publisher.
 Each manuscript which is received by reviewer or partners should be treated as confidential documents.
 They may not be displayed or discussed with others except as permitted by the editor.